630.231.9010

 •

-Macro photography is cursed by the laws of physics with extremely shallow
+Macro photography is cursed by the laws of physics with extremely shallow depth of field.

-depth of field.
-Because of these laws, only a narrow plane of the image will be in
+Because of these laws, only a narrow plane of the image will be in sharp focus.
+When the

-sharp focus.
-When the front is in sharp focus, the rest is extremely out of focus.
+front is in sharp focus, the rest is extremely out of focus.
+Fortunately, clever hacks with digital

-the subject in totally sharp focus throughout.
-We use multiple images (as many
+processing can make a photo that brings the subject in totally sharp focus throughout.
+We

-as a hundred) with progressive changes in focus, then stack them in special
+use multiple images (as many as a hundred) with progressive changes in focus, then stack

-Focus Stacking– “a digital image processing technique that combines multiple
+process Focus Stacking– “a digital image processing technique that combines multiple

-images taken at different focus points to create a single image with a greater
+images taken at different focus points to create a single image with a greater depth of field.”

 back to top